BritishPandaChick/disney-codes/log.md

 - Start adding styles for best seller section if I have the time.

 **Link(s) for the day's work:** [30 Days, 30 Sites Author Website](https://github.com/BritishPandaChick/30sites-author-website)

+## Day 49: August 22, 2019
+**What I Did Today:** Fix header, book sign and newsletter sections on mobile version of 30 Days, 30 Sites author website.
+Start adding styles for best-seller, enchanted and news sections.

+**Day Summary:** Before I started working on any of the CSS, I looked at the author site through the previewer on Dev Tools.
+The issues I had yesterday somehow magically fixed itself.
+So I went back in and changed the width I set in the sections I did yesterday.
+After looking at the site, I decided to go back to putting the image in the book sign section as a background image.
+I also put the newsletter section back in a separate section tag instead of with the book-sign section.
+The previewer is still a little bit odd in how it displays styles but everything looks exactly the way it needs to be.
+The rest of the time was spent adding styles to other sections.
+Tomorrow I will wrap up the mobile stylesheet for this site and start working on the tablet styles for medium sized screens.

+**Tomorrow's List:**
+- Finish adding styles for directory section.
+- Do all the styles for footer section.
+- Start working on tablet.css styles.
+Figure out what Flexbox properties to use.

+**Link(s) for the day's work:** [30 Days, 30 Sites Author Website](https://github.com/BritishPandaChick/30sites-author-website)